wilsonmar/wilsonmar.github.io/_posts/2019-04-07-xcode-install.md

 Since the Apple Store only handles individual .app files, other mechanisms are needed to install additional programs needed as a pre-requisite by Homebrew, Python, and other development programs.

-To build Python on a machine requires a <strong>GCC compiler</strong>.
-One comes with command-line tools installed with Apple's XCode IDE.
-Newer versions also installs a Git client.

 XCode does not come with macOS.

 If you don't already have XCode installed,